The minimum tariff for tourist visiting in a group of 3 persons or more are as follows:

 The minimum price includes:

-• All internal taxes and charges (including the government royalty of 65 USD per night halt)
+• All internal taxes and charges (including SDF USD 100 per night halt)

 • Accommodation